 - Semester Exam

 The Geography course at Year 9 includes two main areas of study: ‘Biomes and Food Security’ and ‘Geographies of Interconnections’.
 Students will investigate the interaction of human activities with the natural environment through a study of various ecosystems (biomes), sustainability, technology and industry.
 Students will also explore a range of topics including: poverty, links between food, hunger and technology and the social and economic consequences of development in creating rapidly growing cities, mega cities, informal settlements and rural depopulation.
 They will develop skills to evaluate the factors contributing to the development of these issues, identify strategies to address them and explore ways of managing them.
 Students undertake a field investigation in the local area to gather, collate, analyse and evaluate data relating to natural and developed environments.
-They will use evidence from the fieldwork site to explain and predict the effects of natural processes and human activities on the environment, including consideration of the ways people respond to change.
-Students will apply geographical techniques, including representation of multivariable data and complex mapping operations, to interpret environmental change and research, discriminate, evaluate and present arguments using electronic and other formats.

 The History course at Year 9 covers three main areas of study: The Industrial Revolution and how new ideas and technological developments contributed to change, the early history of Australia (1750-1918) including the effects of contact (intended and unintended) between European settlers in Australia and Aboriginal and Torres Strait Islander peoples, the living and working conditions in Australia around the turn of the twentieth century and key events and ideas in the development of Australian self-government and democracy.
 Students will also investigate key aspects of World War I (1914-1918) and the Australian experience of the war.